IntelLabs/scenario_execution/README.md

-This repository will be archieved.
+This repository will be archived.
 For a new version with updates, please visit: https://github.com/cps-test-lab/scenario-execution

 # Scenario Execution